 We started by sketching out our ceiling with exact measurements, then cutting 10 squares of bead board to fit.
 Nine identical squares for our square room and one different for the entry nook.

 We attached the squares using construction adhesive and our nail gun.
+This made it very easy to install.

 We had to cut holes for the fan hookup and the air vent, but otherwise, this was an easy process.